The New Markets Tax Credit Program

 Investment Fund and CDE Documents

-• Investment fund LLC operating agreement (leverage lender and investor as members)
+• Investment fund LLC operating agreement and investor admission documentation

-• Investor subscription and qualified equity investment documentation
+• Investor subscription and equity-contribution documentation at the investment-fund level

 • NMTC compliance and recapture indemnity provisions